yurikayel/lilyonrockets/README.md

 Lily On Rockets 👩‍🚀🔛🚀

-LilyOnRockets is a programming language that uses Python-like indentation, camelCase syntax, and emojis as keywords.
-Scopes ({}) are optional and not used by default.
-It is influenced by Kotlin, JavaScript, TypeScript, Dart, Java, Python, and Rust.
+LilyOnRockets is a pseudo-code format that uses Python-like indentation, camelCase syntax, and emojis as keywords.
+Keywords still work as expected though.
+Scopes{} are optional and not used by default.
+It is influenced by Kotlin, JavaScript, TypeScript, Dart, Java, Python and Rust and intends to be used to convert pseudo-code to viable code on these languages.

 This file also serves as formatting/indentation style reference.